 As you get into the money and play down to the final table, double barrels will be more and more risky.
 On one hand, you could move yourself up a number of spots on the leader board, but you could also be priming yourself for an early exit.

-Since it is impossible to determine when a double barrel is guaranteed to work, the only thing that you can do is to find the absolute best spots possible.
-This means that you will need to be facing both an opponent that is capable of letting go of their hand and you must be in a spot where they are likely to be weak.
-If both of these primary elements are not in place, you are better off not putting your chips and stack at risk.
+Since it's impossible to determine when a double barrel is guaranteed to work, the only thing that you can do is to find the absolute best spots possible.
+This means that you'll need to be facing both an opponent that is capable of letting go of their hand and you must be in a spot where they are likely to be weak.
+If both of these primary elements aren't in place, you are better off not putting your chips and stack at risk.

 You won't have many comfortable chances to win big pots in the late stages of a tournament, but just about anything is better than merely hoping that your opponent changed their mind about the hand between the flop and turn.
 Double barrels should be implemented in the late stages of tournaments only when you are sure of a high success rate.